Adrian Peterson signs one-year deal with Lions after being released by Washington

 “They’re giving me an opportunity to play,” he told Josina Anderson Sunday morning.
 “I know coach Bevell from my days in Minnesota.
 Ultimately I feel comfortable going there and helping them to get better.”

-The decision to cut Peterson was a surprise for the running back, who has run for over 14,000 yards in 13 seasons, until he heard Coach Ron Rivera’s first words during a meeting Friday.
+The decision to cut Peterson was a surprise for the running back, who has run for more than 14,000 yards in 13 seasons, until he heard Coach Ron Rivera’s first words during a meeting Friday.

 “Just normal routine — did my tests, went in and talked to him, and he was just like, ‘This is always tough,’ ” Peterson said.
 “When he said that, already I knew what it was.
 One thing you don’t want to hear is ‘This is always tough.’ ”